kkayam/MaxLifx-Z/README.md

 - Brand new design for usability and again, focus on ambient lights (Screen colour lights)
 - New icon
 - Code cleanup for new focus on ambient lights (Screen colour lights)
+- Quality of life improvements, e.g. name a threadsave "default" and the software will automatically load those threads on program start.

 ## Ambilight Setup